-Liam O’Dell is a freelance journalist with a special focus on deafness, disability and social media.
+Liam O’Dell is a freelance journalist specialising in deafness, disability and social media.
 He is a regular contributor to the deaf news blog The Limping Chicken and the online YouTube magazine TenEightyUK.
 His work has also been featured in Metro UK, The i and Independent.

 Here on his website, Liam can be found reviewing London theatre.
 He has recently interviewed the cast of Amélie the Musical and The Royal Court’s Midnight Movie as part of his work in arts journalism.

 As of September 2019, Liam is one of the Almeida Theatre’s Young Critics, viewing and responding to the arts creatively.
 He is also due to review shows at this year’s VAULT Festival as part of their Emerging Critics scheme.